 Project Investigator: Dr. Nancy E. Kinner.

+Project supporting investigators:

+Megan Verfaillie

+Melissa Gloekler

+Jessica Manning

+Lead Institution: University of New Hampshire Coastal Response Research Center (CRRC), Center for Spills in the Environment (CSE).

 Project Champion: CAPT Kirsten Trego (HQ USCG MER).

-Project Advocates: NOAA ORR and USCG PACAREA and D17.

-Lead Institution: University of New Hampshire Coastal Response Research Center (CRRC), Center for Spills in the Environment (CSE).

 Project Description:

-Abstract:

-As examined during an ADAC 2017 maritime oil spill response workshop, the Arctic region is projected to realize more maritime shipping and natural resource development.
-Accordingly, the probability of more and larger spills, particularly of petroleum, is increasing the need for response-relevant computer modeling.
-The National Oceanic & Atmospheric Administration (NOAA) Office of Response & Restoration (ORR) provides scientific support to the U.S. Coast Guard (USCG) Federal On-Scene Coordinator (FOSC) during oil spill response.
-One principal product NOAA ORR supplies is decision support models that include: predicting the path and future location of the spilled oil; characterizing the habitats and species at risk (including humans) and the extent to which they must be protected; and analyzing the potential performance of various clean-up alternatives.

-NOAA ORR has access to multiple environmental models useful to characterize an Arctic spill response, including several specifically for ice conditions (such as ADAC’s Arctic Oil Spill Modeling).
-The rising risk of an Arctic oil spill increases the urgency to identify the current state-of-the-art models and the potential for integration across current and emerging environmental models.
-Accordingly, this research investigation will create a knowledge project, as guided by a Project Core Team, Workshops and expert Working Groups, to assist future USCG-led spill response communities in strategizing new investment in model development and associated integration.
+Abstract.

-Accordingly, the Oil Spill Modeling for Improved Response to Arctic Maritime Spills, the Path Forward project provides a structured approach to solicit expert advice to develop such a strategy as driven by USCG FOSC core needs in an Arctic oil spill response.
-The project commences with forming a project “Core Team” (membership consists of ADAC center representative, University of New Hampshire Coastal Response Research Center, Center for Spills in the Environment, Headquarters USCG Maritime Environmental Response (HQ USCG MER), USCG Pacific Area (PACAREA) USCG District 17 (USCG D17), Alaska Department of Environmental Conservation (ADEC) and NOAA ORR).
-This core team will develop a list of needs/questions that Arctic response models should address.
-These will serve as guideposts to focus all of the project’s efforts.
-Subsequently, the project will develop and execute two workshops and establish 3-4 expert Working Groups to produce stakeholder consensus on approaches to Arctic response modeling that yield more accurate results with clear uncertainty bounds in response timeframes.
-The final knowledge product will recommend what new components/sub-models should be developed and validated and how best to coordinate further modeling efforts to aid a USCG-led FOSC in an Arctic maritime oil spill response.
+This project provides a structured approach to solicit expert advice to develop such a strategy as driven by USCG FOSC core needs in an Arctic oil spill response.
+The project commenced with forming a project “Core Team” (membership consists of ADAC center representative, University of New Hampshire Coastal Response Research Center, Center for Spills in the Environment, Headquarters USCG Maritime Environmental Response (HQ USCG MER), USCG Pacific Area (PACAREA) USCG District 17 (USCG D17), Alaska Department of Environmental Conservation (ADEC) and NOAA ORR).
+This core team developed a list of needs/questions that Arctic response models should address.
+These serve as guideposts to focus all of the project’s efforts.
+The team has conducted a major workshop and established 4 expert post-workshop working Groups to produce stakeholder consensus on approaches to Arctic response modeling that yield more accurate results with clear uncertainty bounds in response timeframes.
+A final workshop planned will synthesize the working groups to create a final knowledge product which recommends what new components/sub-models in characterizing an Arctic maritime oil spill should be developed and validated and how best to coordinate further modeling efforts to aid a government-led response in an Arctic maritime environment.

-Objective/Purpose:
+Objective/Purpose.

 This project is creating and publishing a knowledge product (a comprehensive report) that will detail: